-- (i) Confidentiality of vulnerable witnesses and judicial transparency are not mutually exclusive and vulnerable victims'/witnesses' right to information and access to court records in their own case shall not be restricted in the name of protecting their privacy and confidentiality.
+- (i) Confidentiality of vulnerable witnesses and judicial transparency are not mutually exclusive and vulnerable victims'/ witnesses' right to information and access to court records in their own case shall not be restricted in the name of protecting their privacy and confidentially.
 It is possible for courts to maintain anonymity of vulnerable witnesses through simple name suppression measures which would then enable the release of court documents without endangering their privacy.
-Best practices from various countries and international tribunals and courts may be adapted for the purpose of balancing confidentiality and judicial data accessibility and transparency.74 - (ii) To ensure the privacy and physical and mental well-being of a child victim and to prevent undue distress and secondary victimization, taking into account the best interests of the vulnerable witness, the court may order one or more of the following measures to protect the privacy and physical and mental well-being of the vulnerable child witness or victim:75 - a. concealing from the public record any names, addresses, workplaces, professions or any other information that could lead to the identification of the child victim or witness in orders, judgments, or any case records accessible to the public.
-Here the accused is related to the child victim, care shall also be taken to redact the identity of the accused before making the order or judgment accessible to the public; To the public; To the public to - b. prohibiting the defence lawyer and persons present in the court room from revealing the identity of the vulnerable witness or disclosing any material or information that would lead to the identification of the vulnerable witness in the media; - c. protecting the identity of child victims and permitting disclosure in accordance with relevant statutory provisions and judicial precedents;78
+Best practices from various countries and international tribunals and courts may adopted for the purpose of balancing confidentiality and judicial data accessibility and transparency. - (ii) To ensure the privacy and physical and mental well-being of a child victim and to prevent undue distress and secondary victimization, taking into account the best interests of the vulnerable witness, the court may order one or more of the one or more of the following measures to protect the privacy and physical and mental well-being of the vulnerable child witness or victim: - a.
+Concealing from the public record any names, addresses, workplaces, professions or any other information that could lead to the identification of the child victim or witness in orders, judgments, or any case records accessible to the public.
+Where the accused is related to the child victim, care shall also be taken to redact the identity of the accused before making the order or judgment accessible to the public; - Prohibiting the defence lawyer and persons present in the court room from revealing the identity of the vulnerable witness or disclosing any material or information that would lead to the identification of the vulnerable witness in the media; - c.
+Protecting the identity of child victims and permitting disclosure in accordance with relevant statutory provisions and judicial precedents; - d.
+Assigning a pseudonym or a number to a child victim in cases of sexual offences, in which case the full name and date of birth of the child shall be